vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-builders/vtex-io-documentation-react-builder.md

 ## Folder structure

-An app that uses the `react` builder has a folder named `\react` in its root directory.
+An app that uses the `react` builder has a folder named `/react` in its root directory.
 The directory structure may vary depending on the development preferences or specific project settings.

 The basic structure of a React folder is composed of the following files, as you can see in the [React boilerplate app](https://github.com/vtex-apps/react-app-template/tree/master/react):